 Preschoolers (3 – 5 years old):

-• Find stories with basic plotlines about subjects that your little one is curious about or that somehow relate to your child’s experiences.
+- Find stories with basic plots about subjects that your little one is curious about or that somehow relate to your child’s experiences.

-- Activity books, such as hunt-and-find books or sticker books, are another great option for fun during reading time.
+- Activity books, such as hunt-and-find books or sticker books, are another great option for fun reading time.
 They provide endless entertainment for this age group.